On-Going Classes/Workshops at these Public Gardens

 Montgomery County Master Gardeners offer free services that the public may take advantage of, including telephone consultation, plant clinics, landscape design for government and non-profit organizations, therapeutic horticulture, demonstration gardens, and a speakers bureau.

-District of Columbia Master Gardeners attend in-class lectures from the 1st Tuesday in February through the last Thursday in March in the evening, at UDC (4200 Conn Ave, N.W).
+Attend in-class lectures from the 1st Tuesday in February through the last Thursday in March in the evening, at UDC (4200 Conn Ave, N.W).
 After passing a take-home test, aspiring MGs join other volunteers and professionals working in public and private gardens.
 After completing 50 hours of such volunteer work, they’re awarded permanent MG certification.
 (There’s no on-going requirement for more volunteer hours to maintain MG certification.)
 There is no DC Master Gardener organization, and there are no DC Master Gardener projects.